Q&A - emergent technology

 • providing insights and evidence into international practice and operational advantages for public safety and crime control, as well as Treaty of Waitangi, ethics, privacy, and human rights implications

-• producing a paper with advice and recommendations on the safe and appropriate use of Facial Recognition Technology in New Zealand policing.
+• providing advice and recommendations on the safe and appropriate use of Facial Recognition Technology in New Zealand policing.